trsteel88/platformsh-docs/docs/src/domains/quick-start.md

 - Have a project plan size that's set to **Standard** or higher.
 - Have a domain and have access to its settings on the registrar's website.
 - (Optional) Have the [CLI](../development/cli/_index.md) installed locally.
-- Make sure that your registrar allows [CNAME on Apex domains or one of the alternatives](/domains/steps/dns.md).
+- Make sure that your registrar allows [Canonical Name record (CNAME) on Apex domains or one of the alternatives](/domains/steps/dns.md).

 ## 1. Configure your DNS provider